Mega Shark Versus Crocosaurus: Connections with other Asylum titles

+Release

 Marketing

 To promote the film, The Asylum participated in a competition to make the next Doritos commercial for Super Bowl XLV.
 In the commercial, the megalodon attacks a naval fleet while Capt.
 Smalls (Michael Gaglio) asks if anything will satisfy its hunger.
 Then he hears a crunch and sees the janitor eating a bag of Doritos.
 In the next scene, a helicopter carries a giant Dorito chip over the ocean.
 The megalodon jumps and eats the chip before fleeing from the scene as the whole crew celebrate.

 Reception

+Critical response

 Dread Central gave the film a scathing review, giving it a score of "1 Megacraposaurus" out of 5.
 The review commented that "movies like this always tread a fine line between anything-goes fun and merely insulting your intelligence, and this time The Asylum may have finally jumped the mega shark."
 Felix Vasquez, Jr. of Cinema Crazed gave the film one star, calling it "a tedious and horrific mess that at least gives audiences what it wants: A big croc eating people, a big shark eating people, and two gargantuan stock CGI animals battling it out for the fate of Earth.
 Or something."

 Sequels

 On March 24, 2012, Dread Central reported that The Asylum was developing a second sequel featuring the titular Mega Shark, titled Mega Shark Versus Mecha Shark.
 The announcement came after the company realized the growing popularity of the character, including an online petition for a third chapter in the series.

 Mega Shark Versus Mecha Shark was released on January 28, 2014, with Debbie Gibson reprising her role as Emma MacNeil from the first film.

-Despite earlier claims by the Asylum that Mega Shark Versus Mecha Shark would be the final film of the series, a fourth installment titled Mega Shark vs. Kolossus was released on July 7, 2015.
+Despite earlier claims by the Asylum that Mega Shark Versus Mecha Shark would be the final film of the series, a fourth installment titled Mega Shark Versus Kolossus was released on July 7, 2015.
 The film features a new Mega Shark facing off against a giant robot named Kolossus awakened by Russian energy excavation.
 The Kolossus is heavily based on the "Colossal Titan" character featured in the manga and anime franchise Attack on Titan, while incorporating elements of the Armada Suits featured in the Asylum's earlier film Atlantic Rim.